Molybdenum in Magnetically Shielded Rooms

 - Machinability: Molybdenum’s hardness can make it difficult to machine and shape, requiring specialized equipment.

-- Oxidation: At high temperatures, molybdenum may oxidize, which may necessitate protective coatings.
+- Oxidation: At high temperatures, Molybdenum may oxidize, necessitating protective coatings.

 9. Future Developments and Applications